Sergey842248/DataTracker/README.md

 ## Support
-If you found the app useful, please consider starring and/or forking the repo. 🌟
+If you found the app useful, please consider starring and/or forking the repo. 🌟 Open Pull requests for bugs and new features in the repo to support the development of the app.

 ## Beta Builds
 Beta builds for Data Tracker will be available on [GitHub](https://github.com/Sergey842248/DataTracker/releases) as pre-release.